MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOApplicationPermission.md

 -PermissionDelegated None
 ```

 Example 2 gives the Guest App with ID `12345678-1234-1234-abcd-abcdefghijkl` app-only Read, Write, and Delete permissions to access the Owning Application Microsoft Designer of ID `a187e399-0c36-4b98-8f04-1edc167a0996`.
-Notice that delegated permissions are not supported at this time and are set to `None`.
+Notice that delegated permissions are not supported at this time and are default set to `None`.